localhostd3veloper/noobjs/README.md

 We have discussed above that `let` is block scoped, the answer lies within that line.

-> When we use the `let` it creates separate blocks for its memory allocation. whereas in case of `var` all 5 callback functios were pointing to the same memory space available in the global execution context
+> When we use the `let` it creates separate blocks for its memory allocation. whereas in case of `var` all 5 `functions` were pointing to the same memory space available in the global execution context

 #### Fix 2: using closures or functions

 This will actually provide them a new copy of `i` in it everytime the `setTimeout()` was called

-## Types of Writing functions
+## Types of Writing Functions

-### Function Declration
+### Function Declaration

 ```js
 function hello() {